kervinck/gigatron-rom/Emu/README.md

 - https://stackoverflow.com/questions/9329406/evaluating-arithmetic-expressions-from-string-in-c<br/>

 ## Building
-- CMake 3.7 or higher is required for building, has only been tested on Windows so far.<br/>
+- CMake 3.7 or higher is required for building, has been tested on Windows with Visual Studio and<br/>
+  gcc/mingw32, (thanks to Cwiiis https://github.com/Cwiiis)<br/>
 - A C++ compiler that supports modern STL.<br/>
 - Requires the latest version of SDL2 and it's appropriate include/library/shared files.<br/>